Cuphead

-Cuphead is a video game developed and published by Studio MDHR.
-The game follows the titular Cuphead who, in a deal with the Devil after losing a game at the Devil's casino, is sent on a quest to repossess the souls of runaway debtors as payment for Cuphead's loss.
-In the game, up to two players control Cuphead and/or his brother Mugman to fight through several levels and boss fights; the game does not have a rigid narrative structure.
-As the game progresses, the protagonist acquires more power and abilities, eventually threatening the Devil himself.
+Cuphead is a 2017 indie run and gun game developed and published by Studio MDHR.
+The game follows its titular teacup-headed character and his brother Mugman, as they make a deal with the Devil to pay casino losses by repossessing the souls of runaway debtors.
+In the game, up to two players control Cuphead and/or Mugman to fight through several levels and boss fights; the game does not have a rigid narrative structure.
+As the game progresses, the protagonist acquires more power and abilities, eventually facing the Devil.
 Players, however, can only equip a limited number of these abilities at a given time.

-The game's creators, brothers Chad and Jared Moldenhauer, took inspiration from the rubber hose style of the golden age of American animation and the surrealist qualities of works of Walt Disney Animation Studios, Fleischer Studios, Warner Bros.
+The game's creators, brothers Chad and Jared Moldenhauer, took inspiration from the rubber hose animation style from the golden age of American animation and the surrealist qualities of the works of Walt Disney Animation Studios, Fleischer Studios, Warner Bros.
 Cartoons, MGM Cartoon Studio and Walter Lantz Productions.
-Reminiscent of the '30s aesthetics and Jazz Age, the game is noted for its animation and soundtrack: all in-game assets used hand-drawn animation with deliberate human imperfections, and the soundtrack was written for and recorded with a full jazz ensemble.
+Reminiscent of the aesthetics of the 1930s and the Jazz Age, the game is noted for its animation and soundtrack.
+All in-game assets were created through traditional animation with deliberate human imperfections and the soundtrack was written for and recorded with a full jazz ensemble.

-Cuphead was announced in 2010, had a preview at E3 2014, and was released in 2017 as a timed-exclusive for Microsoft's Windows and Xbox One, with ports to other systems subsequently added.
-The game was a commercial success, selling two million copies within two weeks of release and six million in two years.
-Cuphead received widespread critical acclaim, with praises for its art style, gameplay, soundtrack, and difficulty; the latter was singled out for scrutiny, with multiple outlets naming Cuphead one of the hardest video games ever created.
-The game won several awards, including three Game Awards, three D.I.C.E.
-Awards, and a British Academy Games Award.
-A DLC expansion, entitled Cuphead: The Delicious Last Course, was released on June 30, 2022.
-A Netflix animated series based on the game, The Cuphead Show!, premiered in February 2022.
+Cuphead was announced in 2013, had a preview at E3 2014 and was released in 2017 as a timed exclusive for Microsoft's Windows and Xbox One, plus later ports to other systems.
+The game was a commercial success, with two million copies sold within two weeks of release and six million in two years.
+Cuphead received universal acclaim for its art style, gameplay, soundtrack, and difficulty.
+Multiple outlets extolled it as one of the best video game soundtracks of all time, one of the hardest video games ever made, and one of the best games of 2017.
+Its many awards include a trio of both Game and D.I.C.E.
+Awards and a British Academy Games Award.
+A DLC expansion, Cuphead: The Delicious Last Course, was released on June 30, 2022.
+An animated series adaptation, The Cuphead Show!, premiered in February 2022 on Netflix.